4R3B3LatH34R7/Choropleth-Map-of-Myanmar/README.md

 ![ListView Shapes Select Identify](images/LV_SRDTTS_Opacity_Sample.png) Changes the opacity of the SRDTTS window and _Selected Items_ listview and treeview.</br>
 Opacity, if set below 51% will cause Red color changes in the labels _Opacity_ and _Opacity%_ to warn the user and to aid in resetting it back to 100%.</br>
+Attached image also shows that the _PCode_ was selected to be shown on the _Selected Items_ window.</br>
 ###### 1.2.18 Labels - SR/DT/TS and Corresponding 3 labels
 These labels show how many townships/districts/state/regions were selected in the listview.</br>
 Unless, _MultiSelect_ is turned on, they will show the names but once, _MultiSelect_ is ON, they will show only the counts of the selected townships/districts/state/region.</br>